 My mother netted the tench and we calmly padled back towards the bank.
 Secretly I actually don't mind it at all, because it was funny to be in a boat with my mother for the first time while fishing.
 While I give the tench its freedom back, I prepare the rod to put on the same spot again.
 Bas had just returned with some food, this ment it was time for dinner!
 Many will recognize it: While eating, something always happens…

 With all rods spot-on again and the stomach filled, the sun starts to set.
 Nothing special happens.
 Even when observing the water, we don't see any sign of the fish.
 The evening is falling and we decide to crawl into our sleepingbags early, hoping to catch a fish in the morning.

 Does it happen anyway?

-For now I wish you tight lines!
+For now I wish that you will catch some carp aswel!